pspete/psPAS/docs/collections/_commands/Add-PASSafeMember.md

 If these permissions should not be granted to the safe member, they must be explicitly set to `$false` in the request.

-Gen1 API is depreciated from version 12.3
+Gen1 API is deprecated from version 12.3

 ## EXAMPLES